Create your custom Green-GO system¶

 The Green-GO Engine features a simple noise-gate that can be activated to avoid transmitting unwanted background noise, allowing for a quiet and calm intercom system.

 Gate Threshold defines the threshold for the noise-gate to open the microphone.
 Audio signals below the configured threshold will be cut out and not transmitted.
-The setting
+The property

 Gate Hold defines the hold time after which the noise-gate closes again after being activated once.